 Coolants are generally considered to be compatible, however, mixing coolants of two different qualities results in a mixture of intermediate quality.
 While not a disaster, mixing a great coolant with a mediocre coolant will result in a coolant with something of less than great performance.

 Overdilution with water would have a negative effect, because the corrosion inhibitors would be present in the engine at quantities lower than originally designed.
-Coolants are designed to work over a range of dilutions.
+Coolants work over a range of dilutions.

-The optimum for most coolant systems is 50 percent coolant and 50 percent good-quality water, and in general coolants are designed to tolerate dilution down to about 40 percent concentrate and 60 percent water.
+The optimum for most coolant systems is 50 percent coolant and 50 percent good-quality water, and in general coolants tolerate dilution down to about 40 percent concentrate and 60 percent water.